Landing Pages Best Practices! How to Solve the Labyrinth of Converting Landing Pages

 Take a look at HubSpot’s social proof:

-In general, successful landing pages include one of the following type of social proof:
+In general, successful landing pages, that respect religiously landing page best practices, include one of the following type of social proof:

 · Customer testimonials